kantinanm/powercal/README.md

 - `pipenv shell` or `python -m pipenv shell` for activate environment
 - `pipenv install` or `pipenv install -r requirement.txt`

+# How to update env

+Use powershell or cmd and type by order, please see below.
+- `pipenv update `

 # How to test local

 - `python manage.py runserver`